Skip to main content

 What this really means for seniors

 Action first: Treat CHAMPVA like a paperwork-sensitive benefit.
-The coverage can be very valuable, but older adults get hurt when one office has outdated Medicare or marital-status information and another office keeps billing anyway.
+The coverage can be very valuable, but older adults can get hurt when one office has old Medicare or marital-status information and another office keeps billing anyway.

 For most seniors, the real issue is not whether CHAMPVA exists.
 The real issue is whether CHAMPVA has proof of Medicare Part A and Part B, whether Medicare processed the claim first, and whether the provider billed the claim in the right order.
 When those pieces line up, claims often move smoothly.
 When they do not, the surviving spouse can face bills, delays, or letters saying other health insurance information is missing.